 Who regulates open burning?

 In Colorado, open burning is regulated at both the state and local levels.
-Before applying for a permit from us you should first obtain the appropriate permit from the state or county (IFC 307.2.1).
+Before applying for a permit from us, you are required to first obtain the appropriate permit from the state or county (IFC 307.2.1).

 - Adams County – Apply with the Colorado Department of Public Health and Environment (CDPHE) here.